 The National Center for Electron Microscopy at Lawrence Berkeley National Laboratory provides instrumentation for high-resolution, electron-optical microcharacterization of atomic structure and composition of metals, ceramics, semiconductors, superconductors, and magnetic materials.
 This facility includes, and provides users with access to, the TEAM I instrument, the most advanced scanning/transmission electron microscope in the world with unparalleled lateral spatial resolution of under 50 picometers.
 NCEM’s focus and major impact is in the following areas of research: defects and deformation; mechanisms and kinetics of phase transformations in materials; nanostructured materials; surfaces, interfaces and thin films; and microelectronics materials and devices.

 The Shared Research Equipment (ShaRE)User Facility at Oak Ridge National Laboratory makes available state-of-the-art electron beam microcharacterization facilities for collaboration with researchers from universities, industry and other government laboratories.
 Particular emphases include compositional analysis via spectroscopic and other techniques, including state-of-the-art atom probe tomography.
 Most ShaRE projects seek correlations at the microscopic or atomic scale between structure and properties in a wide range of metallic, ceramic, and other structural materials.
 A diversity of research projects has been conducted, such as the characterization of magnetic materials, catalysts, semiconductor device materials, high Tc superconductors, and surface-modified polymers.

-For more information about this research area, please contact Dr. Peter L. Lee.
+For more information about this research area, please contact Dr. George Maracas.